alexbakerdev/GCS-Reverse-Proxy/README.md

 ### Prerequisites

-* node lts/carbon
+- node lts/carbon
-* google cloud bucket
+- google cloud bucket
-* google cloud authenticated machine - Make sure the host machine is authenticated with gcloud, and setup with the correct project.
+- google cloud authenticated machine - Make sure the host machine is authenticated with gcloud, and setup with the correct project.

 > N.B.
 (If you have the gcloud sdk installed run `gcloud info` in your shell to check you are logged in, and have the correct project id set).

 #### Environment

 the `TARGET_BUCKETS` env var expects a comma separated list of buckets, e.g:

 ```
 TARGET_BUCKETS='bucket-one,bucket-two'
 ```

 The server will throw unless one or more TARGET_BUCKETS are defined.

+Setting the `HISTORY` env var to true will start the server in history mode, for better SPA support.
+It will respond with the buckets root `index.html` file for any path that doesn't have a file extension.

 ### Run